samarthdd/icap-infrastructure/README.md

 - Access File Share in an Azure Storage account
 - Pull private images from DockerHub

-We can achieve this with the script *create-ns-docker-secrets-<region>.sh* which will be in the scripts folder and do the following:
+We can achieve this by using the script within **./scripts/k8_scripts/** *create-ns-docker-secrets-<region>.sh* which will be in the scripts folder and do the following:

 - Creates all namespaces for ICAP services
 - Add secrets for the following